maratai/craftery/audio_music/musical_instruments.md

 - viola

 # Musical Instrument Inventory
+- **Accordion** inherited from in-laws.
+I need to fix the leather strap!
 - **Bugle**, secondhand off eBay solely for the purposes of finding out in person about "embouchure."
 (Mine's nonexistent but I come from piano + strings!)
 - **Chord zither**, an example modified with chromatic major/minor tuning keys.
 (I'm losing the word for this, will update later.)
 - **Classical guitar**.
 I got it on sale at Guitar Center because I was the first person in *years* who'd come in asking after a classical guitar!